rk-ramakrishna/Gradle-Fundamentals/README.md

 		println "Output Language: ${project.outputLang}"
 		println "Environment: ${environment}"

-4. Please refer display of project properties example here   https://github.com/rk-ramakrishna/gradle_learnings/tree/master/gradle-samples#project-properties-example
+4. Please refer display of project properties example here   https://github.com/rk-ramakrishna/Gradle-Fundamentals/tree/master/gradle-samples#project-properties-example

 4.  **Tasks**

-	* Gradle projects are made up of one or more tasks that perform build steps.
+	* **Gradle projects are made up of one or more tasks that perform build steps.**

+	* **A Task represents a single atomic piece of work for a build, such as compiling classes or generating javadoc.**

-	* Tasks execute actions such as compile Java source code and generate classes or clean target folders.
+	* **Tasks execute actions such as compile Java source code and generate classes or clean target folders.**

-	* It is also possible for tasks to depend on other tasks.
-For example, the task that runs test cases is dependent on the task that compiles Java code.
+	* **It is quite possible for tasks to depend on other tasks.
+For example, the task that runs test cases is dependent on the task that compiles Java code**.

-	* Corresponding to each task in the build file, Gradle creates an instance of org.gradle.api.Task.
+	* **Corresponding to each task in the build file, Gradle creates an instance of org.gradle.api.Task.
 By default it would be org.gradle.api.
-DefaultTask class.
+DefaultTask class**.

 	* Below are commonly used task-related API properties and methods.